To Utara, all dreams were meant to be perfect. They were nothing yet everything. Or so she wanted to believe.

 Sadly, that was true in some regards.
 Daemyn was a straight-shooter, but Utara had dedicated her lifetime to a career in politics.
 Every move was based on perceptions, and winning often meant preemptively deflecting before your opponent even got a chance to swing.

 He reached for the tall drink he had left on the counter.
 “You want the good news or the bad news first?”

 Utara sighed.
 Daemyn knew the answer.

 “Good news it is.”
 The corner of his mouth curled slightly.
-“In light of his full cooperation with the government of Prime, the Orkan ambassador has been released from custody.”
+“In light of his full cooperation with the government of Prime, the Orkan ambassador and his staff have been released from custody.”